disertus/Blood-Donor-Bot/README.md

 # Blood-Donor-Bot

+### Intro
-The creation of this bot was inspired by lack of certain types of donor blood in blood banks in Ukraine.
+The creation of **@donor_notify_bot** was inspired by lack of certain types of donor blood in blood banks in Ukraine.
 Bot's notification system should raise people's awareness about the existing shortages.

-#### Its main functions are:
+#### What this telegram bot does?:
+- Checks the availability of different blood types at the municipal blood bank
-- collect data on users' blood type
+- Collects the data about users' blood type
+- Schedules the donations using the info about users' last donation
-- inform them once there is a lack of donors' blood at the blood bank (if their blood type is required)
+- Informs the users when there is a lack of blood at the blood bank if their blood type matches
-- collect chronological data on the availability of specific blood types
+- Collects the chronological data about the availability of specific blood types
-- schedule the donations using the info about the date of the last donation

-This bot could become scalable and be used by blood banks in various cities.
+This bot could become scalable to the different blood banks in other cities.

+Check it out in action at @donor_notify_bot.